FREQUENTLY ASKED QUESTIONS: LASIK SURGERY

 When Can I Return to Work / School?

-We operate on Thursday afternoons.
+We usually operate on Thursday afternoons.
 Full duties can be resumed by Monday.

 Must I Wear Sunglasses Afterwards?